yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-payment.md

 ## What's next?

-Learn how to execute [MIT using the Secure Fields](doc:secure-fields-merchant-initiated-transactions), or for additional configurations from the Secure Fields SDK, access [complementary features](doc:secure-fields-complementary-features).
-You can also access other functions available on the Yuno Web SDK:
+You can access other functions available on the Yuno Web SDK:

 * [SDK Customizations](doc:sdk-customizations): Change the SDK appearance to match your brand.
 * [Payment Status](doc:payment-status): Update the user about the payment process.